udsm-dhis2-lab/unified-interoperability-adapter/README.md

 - Built to be set up on the premise where EMR runs

 ## How does the iAdapter work?
-Here are the components of iAdapter being positioned on interoperability infrastructure, taking an example of Tanzania in particular the UDSM DHIS2 EMR Living Lab.
+Here are the components of iAdapter being positioned on interoperability infrastructure, taking an example of Tanzania in particular the University of Dar es Salaaam Health Centre Living Lab.
   - EMR system (Databases)
   - iAdapter
   - Health Information Mediator